coding-blocks/passport-oneauth/README.md

 Developers using the popular [Express](http://expressjs.com/) web framework can refer to an [example](https://github.com/passport/express-4.x-facebook-example) as a starting point for their own web applications.
 The example shows how to authenticate users using Facebook.
-However, because both Facebook and GitHub use OAuth 2.0, the code is similar.
-Simply replace references to Facebook with corresponding references to GitHub.
+However, because both Facebook and Oneauth use OAuth 2.0, the code is similar.
+Simply replace references to Facebook with corresponding references to Oneauth.